High-contrast random systems of PDEs: homogenisation and spectral theory: Acknowledgements

 \section{Acknowledgements}

 The research of Matteo Capoferri was partially supported by the Leverhulme Trust Research Project Grant RPG-2019-240 and EPSRC Fellowship EP/X01021X/1.
 The research of Mikhail Cherdantsev was partially supported by the Leverhulme Trust Research Project Grant RPG-2019-240.
-The research of Igor Velčić was partially supported by the Croatian Science Foundation under the Grant Agreement no. IP-2018-01-8904 (Homdirestroptcm).
+The research of Igor Velčić was partially supported by the Croatian Science Foundation under the Grant Agreements no.~IP-2018-01-8904 (Homdirestroptcm) and IP-2022-10-5181 (HOMeOS).

+The authors are grateful to the anonymous referees for their thorough comments and suggestions, which helped improving the paper.

 \begin{appendices}